-Glass, existing in a wide range of types for several end uses, is usually made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
-High temperatures always incur large energy costs.
-The extraction of the metal oxides from minerals in which they are present in the ground and include purification process is a matter for concern regarding the use of energy, the need for heavy extraction or refining equipment and the production of large quantities of pollution.
-Glass fibres is also in a group of fibres named inorganic fibres.
-See Basalt fibres, Carbon Fibres, Asbestos Fibres.
+Glass fibres, existing in a wide range of types for several ends uses, made by melting silica (sand material) at very high temperatures and adding to the melt the necessary fabrics.
+High temperatures always incur substantial energy costs.
+The extraction of the metal oxides from minerals in which they are present in the ground includes purification processes.
+It is a matter for concern regarding the use of energy, the need for massive extraction or refining equipment and the production of large quantities of pollution.
+Glass belong to the group of inorganic fibres.